Hardik Pandya Notes × Talks × Work with me

 Aggressive Leadership

-When someone describes a leader as ‘aggressive’, the notion refers to them being pushy and brash.
-That they always have their way and run the show with an autocratic measure.
+When a leader is described as ‘aggressive’, it usually stems from people that find the leader brash and pushy; in that they always have their way and run the show with autocratic measures.

-In reality, the real aggression is less about optics & shenanigans, and more about decisive action.
+In reality, the real aggression is less about the optics (which are mostly superficial and ineffective), and more about decisive action.

 Over a long tenure, assertive & decisive leadership outperforms aggressive leadership – there are plenty of examples from just this past decade.